Meet Our Team

 More About Me

-I self-care by balancing my energy usage, creating a sustainable cycle of alone and friend/family time so I am always prepared to connect with my self and others in each experience.
-When I'm not out on the town enjoying family or friends, I endorse an “in-doorsy” lifestyle that fosters my passion for movies and television.
-Some of my favorites include Harry Potter, Lord of the Rings, and a variety of anime.
+When I'm not out on the town enjoying family or friends or walking my Aussie, Sydney, I flourish in an “in-doorsy” lifestyle that fosters my passion for movies and television.
+Some of my favorites include Lord of the Rings, Full-Metal Alchemist, and 30 Rock.

 My specialization is to work with adults in individual therapy to address experiences of depression, anxiety, and trauma.
 I am curious about the impact of trauma and difficult childhood experiences on present day self-regulation, relationship patterns, and parenting.